Alabama Food Assistance Eligibility

 - Work Requirement – unless exempted, each household member must work or be registered to work;

-- Low Income – Income limits eligibility depends on the household size and composition.
+- Low Income – Income limits eligibility depends on household size and composition.
 Households with no elderly or disabled individuals must meet both gross and net income limits.
 Households with elderly or disabled individuals must meet only the net income limits.
-Gross income includes wages, salaries, commissions, dividends, child support, self-employment income, unemployment compensation, social security benefits etc. See the table with Alabama food stamp income limits per household size below.
+Gross income includes wages, salaries, commissions, dividends, child support, self-employment income, unemployment compensation, social security benefits, etc. See the table with Alabama food stamp income limits per household size below.

 Alabama food stamps eligibility allows for Some residents to be automatically or so-called categorically eligible for Food Assistance if they already participate in other means-tested assistance programs.
 Getting benefits from the Temporary Assistance for Needy Families (TANF) federal block grant or receiving Supplemental Security Income (SSI) can make the applicant for Food Assistance categorically eligible, thus bypassing the income eligibility and asset eligibility rules.
 Under the federal SNAP regulations, States do have to assign a gross income limit of 200% of the federal poverty line (FPL) or less in order to use any TANF-funded benefit that can make Food Assistance applicants eligible.